Resonance4K/Cinnamon-Themes/README.md

 Download the latest version of the program source from the repository's [master](https://github.com/Resonance4K/Cinnamon-Themes/tree/master) branch and extract the contents of the ZIP file to your local file system.
 Alternatively, you can also clone the repository to your local file system using a source control management tool such as [Git](https://git-scm.com).

-To clone the repository to the current working directory using Git via HTTPS:
+To clone the repository to the current working directory using Git via HTTPS, run the following command in terminal:

 ```
 git clone https://github.com/Resonance4K/Cinnamon-Themes.git